DataFire/Integrations/integrations/generated/epa_gov_case/README.md

 ### crs2_Results
 * crs2_Results `object`: The data returned by the service call.
   * AFRRows **required** `string`: Displays the number of Administrative Formal cases within the search results.
+  * CAARows **required** `string`: The number of facilities or cases within the result set that have Clean Air Act (CAA) permits.
+  * CERCLARows **required** `string`: The number of cases within the results set that relate to the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA).
+  * CWARows **required** `string`: The number of facilities or cases within the results set that have Clean Water Act (CWA) permits.
   * Cases `array`: A summary of the violation(s), environmental problem(s), and a description of the cause of action.
     * items [crs0_Cases](#crs0_cases)
   * CriminalRows **required** `string`: Displays the number of criminal enforcement cases within the search results.
+  * EPCRARows **required** `string`: The number of cases within the results set that relate to the Emergency Planning and Community Right to Know Act (EPCRA).
+  * FIFRARows **required** `string`: The number of cases within the result set that relate to the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA).
   * FedPenRows **required** `string`: Displays the number of cases with federal penalty assessed greater than $0.
+  * FederalRows **required** `string`: The number of facilities or cases within the result set that have a relationship to a Federal facility.
   * JDCRows **required** `string`: Displays the number of Judicial cases within the search results.
   * MapOutput [crs0_MapOutput](#crs0_mapoutput)
   * Message **required** `string`: Field to record messages (typically performance-related) about packet processing
   * PageNo **required** `string`: The number of pages of results returned
   * QueryID **required** `string`: Sequential number assigned to entire search result
   * QueryRows **required** `string`: Number of query results returned
+  * RCRARows **required** `string`: The number of facilities or cases within the results set that have Resource Conservation and Recovery Action (RCRA) permits.
+  * SDWARows **required** `string`: The number of facilities or cases within the results set that have Safe Drinking Water Act (SDWA) permits.
   * SEPRows **required** `string`: Displays the number of cases with SEP amount greater than $0.
+  * TSCARows **required** `string`: The number of cases within the result set that relate to the Toxic Substances Control Act (TSCA).

 ### crs3_CRDefendants
 * crs3_CRDefendants `object`: Provides identifying information about the defendants and courts involved in the criminal enforcement case.